A Simple, Savory Italian Breakfast Casserole

-The problem is, a lot of breakfast foods are loaded with sugar, and a mid-morning sugar crash during a math lesson isn’t going to get anyone on the honor roll.
+Breakfast foods are typically loaded with sugar, and a mid-morning sugar crash during a math lesson isn’t going to get anyone on the honor roll.
 I decided that I wanted to cut out that morning sugar and go for something less like dessert and more like lunch.
 No more cereals, sweet buns, coffee cakes…suddenly, this was sounding like work.

 Then the perfect solution came to me…a nice savory Italian Breakfast Casserole that I discovered over the summer while in Lucca.